What Are the Best Cucumber Companion Plants?

 Marigold

 Marigold is considered gold when planted in a company with cucumbers.
 Its eye-catching flowers adorn your vegetable patch and will also attract beneficial insects like parasitic wasps, butterflies, lady beetles, and bees.
-The roots also serve another function, reducing underground diseases such as root knot nematodes which cause sudden wilting and consequent yield decline in cucumbers.
+The roots also serve another function, reducing underground diseases such as root knot nematodes, which cause sudden wilting and consequent yield decline in cucumbers.

 Sunflower

 Sunflowers are spectacular plants that remind us of summer and are highly compatible with the summer crop, cucumbers!
 Its extended stalk functions as a living trellis, while the tempting flowers are always a treat for bees, parasitic wasps, and other natural enemies of cucumber pests.
-A study also has revealed another interesting group of insect predators: birds!
+A study has also revealed another interesting group of insect predators: birds!

 Like corn, sow sunflower seeds 2 weeks ahead of cucumber to take advantage of its trellising service.